You’ve talked to friends and seen your academic and department advisors. You’ve gotten good advice, but you may be asking:

 We’ve got the answer: UCAN (UAlbany Career Advisory Network).

 UCAN is housed in the Alumni Online Community.
 To search for an advisor, visit the UCAN homepage.
 You will be guided through a few easy steps to search for an advisor.
 If you haven't already registered/logged into the online community, you will be asked to do so before you conduct your search.
+When you email an advisor, in the subject line of your email write "UAlbany Career Advisory Network (UCAN) Request."

 What else do you need to know?